flaviogf/flaviogf.github.io/README.md

 ## :rocket: Project

-:books: This repository is destined to save all my articles and tutorials for My blog (or something like that).
+:thinking: This repository is destined to save all my articles and tutorials for My blog (or something like that).

 ## :computer: Techs